In the last few years, we’ve sanded more floors than I care to remember.

 Sanding the edges of your room is a complete pain.
 It’s backbreaking work as you’ll find yourself hovering over the edging sander for hours on end.
 The good news is that you can sand the edges slightly less than the main surface – in fact, it’s a good idea to do so!

-You should finish sanding the main area with 120 grit paper but for the edges, we’d recommend you stop at 80 grit.
+You should finish sanding the main area with 120 grit paper, but we’d recommend you stop at 80 grit for the edges.
 It’ll still be more than smooth enough and will save you time.

 It is totally possible to sand with a fine grit but the problem (especially as a DIYer) is that you can quickly end up with scorch marks on your floor which can develop because of the high heat and friction generated between the sandpaper and your floor.